-PSL 425: Physiological Biophysics Spring 2018 Section 2

-3 credits

-Prerequisite: PSL 250 or PSL 310 or both PSL 431 and PSL 432

-TT 1:00-2:20, 202 Urban Planning

-Dr. Patrick Dillon, 884-5040, dillon@msu.edu, Office Hours, 2178 BPS, W 11-12, 1-3; M,F by appointment

-TA: Thomas Turkette, Office Hours TBA

-Textbook: Biophysics: A Physiological Approach, Patrick F. Dillon, Cambridge University Press, 2012
+PSL 425: Physiological Biophysics Fall 2018 Section 1 Honors Section 3 credits Prerequisite: PSL 250 or PSL 310 or both PSL 431 and PSL 432 TT 8:30-9:50 1425 Biomedical and Physical Sciences Dr. Patrick Dillon, 2178 BPS, 884-5040, dillon@msu.edu, Office Hours, W 11-12, 1-3; M,F by appointment TA: Thomas Turkette, Office Hours TBA Textbook: Biophysics: A Physiological Approach, Patrick F. Dillon, Cambridge University Press, 2012

-Please note that in an emergency you should turn left as you leave the classroom and go down the stairs to the exit and gather at the rally point near the intersection.
+Please note that in an emergency you should use the double doors at the back of the room to exit and gather at the nearest rally point outside, east of the building near the trellises.

 This course will explore in detail the quantitative physical phenomena underlying kinetics and equilibria of physiological processes.
-The topics covered will include bonds, molecular excitation and energy transfer, molecular and ionic interactions, diffusion and directed transport, thermodynamics, membrane physical and electrical properties, agonists, and system properties.
+The topics covered will include bonds, molecular excitation and energy transfer, molecular and ionic interactions, diffusion and directed transport, thermodynamics, muscle mechanics, connective tissue, physiological flows, membrane phenomena and control systems.
 Analytical and critical thinking skills are emphasized in this class which requires a thorough background in the fundamentals of physiology so that the understanding of complex issues can be achieved.
+This is an Honors sections and will cover more material and at a higher level than a regular 425 section.

 This class will have both classroom lectures based on the textbook and student presentations of biophysical research papers.
 The first day will include discussion of the course goals and an introductory lecture which covers aspects from several different parts of the course.
-We will start on the material in Chapter 1 of the book on the second day of class.
-All the class power point slides are on D2L.
+We will start on the material in Chapter 1 of the book on the second day of class and will move sequentially through the book.
+It is expected that you will have read the parts of the book before we cover tham in class.
+We will cover slightly more than half a chapter per lecture.